wechaty/docusaurus/jekyll/_posts/2021-05-13-gsod-2021-improve-introduction-and-explanation-project-joint-proposal.md

 - Describe other concrete pieces of information which have not been covered in other areas of the documentation in an easy manner understood by all types of users esp. non-technical users.
 - Deepen and enrich users’ knowledge of Wechaty by providing alternative/contrary viewpoints and approaches than what has been presented in other sections of the documentation.
-- Educate users and arouse their interest by showing the technical, non-technical and business side of WeChaty which have not been covered in other sections of the documentation.
+- Educate users and arouse their interest by showing the technical, non-technical and business side of Wechaty which have not been covered in other sections of the documentation.

 ## Project approach